Love Island 2020 cast – meet the full line-up of singletons looking for love

 Instagram: @rebeccagormleyx

-Miss Newcastle 2018, Rebecca, is eager to make her mark on the villa and set her sights on three boys already in .
-As she guarantees to make them giggle, can humour win her the dream man?
+Miss Newcastle 2018, Rebecca, is eager to make her mark on the villa has already made two islanders’ hearts race.
+As she guarantees to make them snigger, can humour win her the dream man?

 Learn extra about Rebecca right here.